spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/04-app-profile-cloning.md

 Palette supports the cloning of App Profiles across multiple projects.
 For example, you can clone an app profile created under a specific project to another project within the same [tenant](/glossary-all#tenant).
 The ability to clone App Profiles can be useful for the following use cases.

-* Share commonly used App Profiles to all projects.
+* Share system scope App Profiles to projects scope.

 * Share App Profiles amongst different projects.